Kbibars/InstaGallery/README.md

 I realized this problem mid-work and was too late to fix within the time frame .

 Final Note : I tried many methods to cache the image instead of having it stored like this , I looked into LRUcachin, Looked into DiskCaching , DoubleCache library and for some reason
 Nothing worked untill the date of delivery.
+Need to consider using an AsyncTask to load theimages to avoid loading all that on the main thread